 “Roman, may I speak with you privately, before you go?”
 Gareth asked.

-Roman cringed, but nodded and followed Gareth downstairs.
+Roman cringed but followed Gareth downstairs.
 Gareth stopped in the foyer.
 “Roman…I heard things pass between you and Moira that I didn’t mention in front of the others, but I have questions and I’d like answers, particularly if you wish to continue staying in my home.”

 “That sounds fair,” Roman said, avoiding Gareth’s gaze.
 “I don’t want you thinking badly of me, Gareth, hard as that may be to believe after what you heard.
-Train with me tomorrow, and I’ll tell you what you want to know.
-I have a lot to say, and I have to think about how to approach it, first.”
+Train with me tomorrow, and I’ll tell you what you want to know.”

-Gareth moved out of the way of the door so Roman could get past.
+Gareth moved away from the door so Roman could get past.
 “Tomorrow, then.
 I’ll hold you to that.”

 Roman was angry.
-He hated being angry – there was never anyone to blame but himself.
-Here, he could try to blame Gareth for eavesdropping, Unity for wanting Leandros dead, Orean for abducting Nochdvor and making any of this possible in the first place, but when he tried, he felt ill.
+He shouldn’t be; there was no one to blame but himself.
+He could try to blame Gareth for eavesdropping, Unity for wanting Leandros dead, or even Orean for abducting Nochdvor and making any of this possible in the first place, but when he tried, he felt ill.
 He’d spent too much of his life blaming others for his mistakes.

 Being in a place like this didn’t help his anger.
 Everyone was angry here; it built and festered in the stale energy, expanding until it filled every crevice and twisted every heart.
 This place was a sanctuary for thieves, thugs, traitors, mercenaries, and even an anarchist group called the Golden Rose.
 Tonight, Roman was particularly interested in the latter of these.
 The group’s name was a throwback to the Great War, to a group of scholars that turned an entire country of people against its government through peaceful protest.
 There was nothing peaceful about the modern Golden Rose, but normally, Roman was content to let them be— all they did was target Unity, after all, and Roman didn’t have a problem with that.
-Until now, they’d never targeted a friend of his.
+They’d never targeted a friend of his before now.

 After leaving Gareth’s, he’d gone to have a chat with Leandros’ surviving attacker in the city jail.
-The group had all been members of the Golden Rose, trying to take out a someone important to Unity and chase a bounty at the same time.
+The attackers had been members of the Golden Rose, trying to take out an important Unity player and chase a bounty at the same time.
 The irony was that they’d have done Unity a favor if they’d succeeded, but how could they have known that?

 Roman downed the last of his drink and headed over to the bar.
 Behind it, a lined old man with a shock of white hair said something to a patron and smiled, the sharpened points of his teeth glinting in the light from the candles on the bar.
 Roman slipped into an empty spot at the bar and waited for his attention.
 When he finally got it, the man frowned at the hood hiding Roman’s face.